Updated: Jun 16

 One of our customers mentioned it in passing.
 "Funnelcast is like Moneyball for B2B Sales."
 We kind of like that moniker and thought we should explain what they meant.

-Played by Brad Pitt, Beane adopts a radical and (at the time) controversial approach to making Oakland a top tier competitor in Major League Baseball (MLB).
+Beane (Brad Pitt) adopts a radical and (at the time) controversial approach to making Oakland a top tier competitor in Major League Baseball (MLB).
 Challenged by his limited budget, Beane builds a team of undervalued players by taking a data-driven approach to identifying, analyzing and signing talent.

 "Any GM that doesn't tear down their team and rebuild it using your model is gonna be a dinosaur."